leaen/lesson-three/slides/T012_COMMENTS.md

 * The comment tag has an opening and closing tag:
     * `{% comment %}`
     * `{% endcomment %}`
-* An optional note may be inserted in the first tag
+* An optional note may be inserted in the opening tag

 For example: